SatyamStellar/My-Portfolio/README.md

-# My-Portfolio
+# My-Projects
-This Repo is for all my portfolio projects
+This Repo is for all my projects